Salford based sport league offers an inclusive space for trans and non-binary people

 About us

-The Meteor is a not-for-profit, independent media co-operative – an alternative, radical, community-based publication for the people of Manchester.
+The Meteor is a not-for-profit, independent media co-operative – an alternative, radical, community-based publication for the people of Greater Manchester.

 About us